Skip to content

 What to do instead

 Use uv to manage both Python versions and virtual environments.
-A single command installs any Python version and creates an isolated environment for a project:
+For a project, a single command installs any Python version and creates an isolated environment:

 $ uv init my-project